DanielAsikpo/Project-5/project5.md

 Before we install the server, run `sudo apt update` and `sudo apt upgrade`

-Then run the following command to install the MySQL Server
+Then run the following command to install the MySQL Server:

 `sudo apt install mysql-server -y`